PaawaaaKawa/lsb-steganography/README.md

 # LSB Steganography

-This is the LSB Steganography project by python programming language, first, this project was written by Devang Jain I tried to find a Github account but I failed, so I update this project to better and work professionally

 Steganography is hiding a message inside an image by replacing each pixel’s least significant bit with the bits of the message to be hidden.

  the usage of a program